-The penis is innervated (or suppled and stimulated) by a nerve known as the pudendal nerve.
-The pudendal nerve doesn’t just provide sensation to the skin of the penis, but also the perineal region, scrotum, and anus.
+The penis is innervated (or stimulated) by a nerve known as the pudendal nerve.
+The pudendal nerve doesn’t just provide sensation to the skin of the penis, it also stimulates the perineal region, scrotum, and anus.
 Issues with the pudendal nerve can lead to a loss of sensitivity in the penis, penile numbness, and erectile dysfunction.

 The skin on the penis is similar to the skin on the rest of your body.
 Depending on the thickness of the skin and the presence of nerve fibers, sensations on your skin are felt in various ways.
-For example, the skin on your penis is much thinner than the skin on the bottom of your feet, which is why your penis is more sensitive.
+For example, the skin on your penis is much thinner than the skin on the bottom of your feet – which is why your penis tends to be much more sensitive.

-The most effective treatment will depend on what exactly is causing the decrease of sensitivity in your penis.
+The most effective treatment for penis desensitization will depend on what exactly is causing the decrease of sensitivity in your penis.
 There are quite a few possible culprits.

-If you only experience a decrease in penis sensitivity when you drink, that's typical.
+If you only experience a decrease in penis sensitivity when you drink, you shouldn’t be too concerned.
+It’s typical for men to experience sexual dysfunction (including a lack of sensitivity in the penis) after having a couple too many.
 But regular alcohol abuse can lead to deeper health issues, and chronic, heavy alcohol use is a well-defined risk factor for erectile dysfunction.

 If you're worried about alcohol impacting sexual performance, keep it to two drinks or fewer.
-If you do drink too much, the loss of penis sensitivity or other negative impacts such as difficulty achieving orgasm or getting an erection, should disappear once you've sobered up.
+If you do tend to overindulge, the loss of penis sensitivity or other negative impacts (such as difficulty achieving orgasm or getting an erection) should disappear once you've sobered up.

 While masturbation is perfectly normal and healthy, desensitization can occur with excessive masturbation.
 Try taking a break if you suspect it's affecting your sexual abilities.